COLDTURNIP/cdip-resume/README.md

 ## Pre-requirement ##

 These documents are designed to be built with **pandoc**.
-Please install it first.
+Please install them first.

 For OSX, I recommand to install them with Haskell cabal:

-    brew install haskell-platform
-    cabal update
-    cabal install pandoc
+    brew install pandoc

 If you need the PDF format output, pandoc needs **LaTeX** to do this.
-I installed [MacTex](http://tug.org/mactex/) on my Mac.
+Recommend [MacTex](http://tug.org/mactex/) and xelatex as the render engine.

 ## Editing ##